Curricular Advice for New Students

 The following courses in music are recommended for first-years:

-- MUS 120 (offered Fall-Winter) and MUS 100 (Spring) are recommended for first-year students and meet a distribution (HA) requirement.
-MUS 220, 221, 231 and 232 meet distribution requirements and may be taken with the permission of the instructor.
+- MUS 120 (offered Fall-Winter) is recommended for first-year students and meets a distribution (HA) requirement.
+MUS 121, 205, 220, 221, 231 and 232 meet distribution requirements and may be taken with the permission of the instructor.

 - MUS 108, 109, 110, 112, 113, 114, 115 and applied music (141, 142,143) are open to first-years with permission from the instructor, but do not meet foundation or distribution requirements.